simonemberton/Introduction_to_Creative_Coding/Week_18/README.md

 This workshop is divided into the following steps:
-- **Step 1:** Capture the video from our webcam and draw it onto the canvas.
+- **Step 1:** Capture the video from your webcam and draw it onto the canvas.
-- **Step 2:** Use the webcam image to detect our hands and fingers using the handpose machine learning model
+- **Step 2:** Use the webcam image to detect your hands and fingers using the handpose machine learning model
-- **Step 3:** See it working detecting our fingers.
+- **Step 3:** See it working detecting our fingers by drawing markers / circles.
-- **Step 4:** Narrow down its focus so that it only detect our index finger and thumb.
+- **Step 4:** Set it to only detect your index finger and thumb.
 We will get a circle to track their movement.
-- **Step 5:** Use the tracking of our index finger to draw a line on the canvas.
+- **Step 5:** Use tracking our index finger to draw a line on the canvas.
 - **Step 6:** Integrate the webcam image with the line drawing

 You will need a webcam for this workshop.